MazzyK/Vigenere-Cypher/README.md

   Therefore the cypher is: OMOXWJEFWC

-If instead we have the key and the cypher and wish to decode the cypher to get the message then we use the Tabula Recta again starting with the row where the letter of the key is located first and then we move across the row to find the relevant letter of the cypher, this is the intresection with the y axis pointing to the relevant letter of the decyphered message.
+If instead we have the key and the cypher and wish to decode the cypher to get the message then we use the Tabula Recta again starting with the row where the letter of the key is located first and then we move across the row to find the relevant letter of the cypher, this is the intersection with the y axis pointing to the relevant letter of the decyphered message.

 <h2>Future Work</h2>
 The programme could be modified to read in the message from a file and output the message to a file.
 Error checks on user input with relevant messages could also be implemented.